Kōzuke Kokubun-ji: Overview

 Located in the central part of Gunma Prefecture, the temple site is on a plateau between the Someya River and the Ushiike River at the southeastern foot of Mount Haruna, on the south side of the Kan'etsu Expressway.
 The area contains a number of ancient ruins, including the Sannō temple ruins, which predates the kokubunji system, and what is believed to be the site of the Kōzuke provincial capital to the east.
 From 1980 to 1988, excavation and historic site maintenance was carried by the Gunma Prefectural Board of Education, with a second phase taking place from 2012 to 2014.
-In addition, excavation surveys have been conducted at the site of the Kōzuke Kokubun-niji since 1969, with an excavation survey conducted by the Takasaki City Board of Education in 2016.
+In addition, excavation surveys have been conducted at the site of the Kōzuke Kokubun-niji nunnery ruins since 1969, with an excavation survey conducted by the Takasaki City Board of Education in 2016.

 History

 The exact foundation date of the temple is unknown, but is believed to have been around 741 AD.
-Per the Shoku Nihongi, Emperor Shōmu made an offering to the temple in 749 AD, so it mush have been at least partially completed by that time.
+Per the Shoku Nihongi, Emperor Shōmu made an offering to the temple in 749 AD, so it must have been at least partially completed by that time.
 According to the Heian period Engishiki records dated 927 AD, the temple was accorded 50,000 bundles of rice for its upkeep.
 It is uncertain when the temple was destroyed.
-The rebellion of Taira no Masakado (Tengyō no Ran) in 939 AB may have been a contributing factor, as local records indicate that the temple was extensively damaged by 1030 AD.
+The rebellion of Taira no Masakado (Tengyō no Ran) in 939 AD may have been a contributing factor, as local records indicate that the temple was extensively damaged by 1030 AD.
 By the 14th century, the site of the Lecture Hall had become a graveyard, indicating that the temple was much smaller in scale.